justAsascha/terraform-webhosting-module/README.md

 `$ terraform destroy`

 # Testing
-`$ cd test`
+I've used terratest for testing (https://terratest.gruntwork.io/) `$ cd test`
 `$ go test -v -timeout 30m`

 # Notes
-I used an domain "justagency.de" which I had already purchased in past.
+I used my domain "justagency.de" which I had already purchased in past.
-I would highly recommend to use an exsisting hosted zone within a module and keep generation of hosted zones isolated, because they need longer provisioning time due to DNS propagination.
+I would highly recommend to pass hosted zone as a parameter to keep generation of hosted zones isolated.
+So we have more control of it.
+Due to DNS propagination they need longer time to provision.

 I've added /dist folder of the angular SPA application.
 This is just for demo purpose, so you guys won't need to install nodejs and build it.

 Due to lack of time I couldn't manage to setup proper tests.
-I hope I gave you
+I hope I gave you an expression what I've tried to achieve.

+# Possible Improvements
+- Add more tests
+- Tests basic authentication and WAF rules
+- Pass more parameters like lambda function name, tags etc...

 # Hosting Module Description